uabdirasul/uabdirasul/README.md

 - [Replace](https://github.com/uabdirasul/replace): This web app created for solving modern letters problem in Karakalpak language.
 - [Crappo Landing Page](https://github.com/uabdirasul/Crappo): I tried to show my skills about creating landing pages with HTML and CSS.
+- [Transliterator](https://github.com/uabdirasul/transliterator): A simple app that converts text from one writing system to another.
+It can convert text written in the Cyrillic alphabet to the Latin alphabet or vice versa.
 - ... soon some projects:)

 ## My goals